OYASHI777/coup/README.md

   📜 [Student of Games: A unified learning algorithm for both perfect and imperfect information games](https://arxiv.org/abs/2112.03178)
   📜 [Combining Deep Reinforcement Learning and Search for Imperfect-Information Games](https://arxiv.org/abs/2007.13544)

-## FAQ
-No I am not going to simply dump a transformer architecture.